 • The status and details of the relevant IP in the jurisdiction where the alleged infringement/dispute occurred.
 This includes checking the status of your IP registrations, and whether the alleged infringer has registered IP rights with IP Australia or overseas IP offices.

-• Ensuring your claims do not amount to baseless accusations which would be seen as unjust threats.
+• Ensuring your claims do not amount to baseless accusations which would be seen as unjustified threats.

 • The identity and contact details of the other party – it’s important to make sure you speak to the correct party.